craftcms/docs/docs/3.x/extend/extending-system-components.md

 ## Custom Searchable Attributes

 If you’d like to extend system components to add your own searchable custom attributes, you can hook into the [`EVENT_REGISTER_SEARCHABLE_ATTRIBUTES`](api:craft\base\Element#event-register-searchable-attributes) event.
-Here, we’re making custom field `myCustomAttribute` searchable for Commerce Orders:
+Here, we’re making custom field `myCustomAttribute` searchable for Commerce orders:

 ```php
 use craft\base\Element;